Skip to content

 Can I use postpartum contraception while breastfeeding?

 Of course!
 Using a method of contraception while breastfeeding is entirely possible.
-But it is important to choose it carefully.
-Some are particularly recommended for breastfeeding women, because they do not affect the quality or quantity of breast milk.
+But it's important to choose it carefully.
+Some are particularly recommended for breastfeeding women, as they do not affect the quality or quantity of breast milk.

-Exactly!
-During breastfeeding, opt for a hormonal contraceptive that does not interfere with your lactation.
-In particular, progestin-only contraceptives, such as:
+Precisely!
+During breastfeeding, opt for a hormonal contraceptive method that does not interfere with your lactation.
+This particularly includes progestin-only methods, such as:

 • the progestin implant;